-The Group has agreed to indemnify the following current directors of the Group, Mr T W Hogan, Mr M V Hogan and Mr S Arunachalam, and former Directors Mr A G Birchmore and Mr B Fehlberg against all liabilities to another person (other than the Group or a related body corporate) that may arise from their position as directors of the Group and its controlled entities, except where the liability arises out of conduct involving a lack of good faith.
+The Group has agreed to indemnify the following current directors of the Group, Mr T W Hogan, Mr M V Hogan and Mr S Arunachalam against all liabilities to another person (other than the Group or a related body corporate) that may arise from their position as directors of the Group and its controlled entities, except where the liability arises out of conduct involving a lack of good faith.
 The agreement stipulates that the Group will meet the full amount of any such liabilities, including costs and expenses.